 6. Strong Data Security

-To avoid security breaches, many organizations turn to the cloud as cloud vendors tend to have more secure hosting environments than many organizations have on-premise
+To avoid security breaches, many organizations turn to the cloud as cloud vendors tend to have more secure hosting environments than many organizations have on-premise.

 However, some CIOs still worry about ERP vendors’ cloud ERP security.
 They don’t realize how vigilant ERP vendors can be when it comes to security.
 Cloud vendors know they are popular targets for security breaches, so they counteract that risk by developing sophisticated security.

-Cloud ERP Implementation Tips
+Cloud-Based ERP System Implementation Tips

 1. Develop a Unique Implementation Strategy That Makes Sense for Cloud Technology